stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Backup Deployment

-Now, we are going to backup a Deployment using the template we have configured earlier.
+Now, we are going to backup a Deployment using the blueprint we have configured earlier.
 We are going to mount two ConfigMap volume in two different directories of the Deployment.
 Then, we are going to backup those directories using automatic backup.

 **Create Deployment:**